Footprints (poem): Possible 20th century origins

-Veneklasen's poem appeared occasionally in newspaper obituaries, commonly lacking attribution, and often with the decease substituted for "I".
+Veneklasen's poem appeared occasionally in newspaper obituaries, commonly lacking attribution, and often with the name of the deceased substituted for "I".

-In 1963 and 1964, the Aiken Standard and Review in South Carolina ran a poem by frequent contributor M. L. Sullivan titled "Footprints".
+In 1963 and 1964, the Aiken Standard and Review in South Carolina ran a poem by frequent contributor M. L. Sullivan entitled "Footprints".
 This was a bit of romantic verse that moves from sadness at "lone footprints in the sand" to close with "our footprints in the sand".

 Early documentable history

 The earliest known formally dated publications of any variants of the poem are from 1978, with three different descriptions of the person and also the setting.
-The first to appear in July 1978, in a small Iowa town newspaper, is a very concise (six-sentence) version featuring an "elderly man" and "rocky roads".
-There is no attribution for this piece, and this version does not seem to have appeared in any other publication.
+The first to appear, in July 1978, in a small Iowa town newspaper, is a very concise (six-sentence) version featuring an "elderly man" and "rocky roads".
+The piece has no attribution, and this version does not seem to have appeared in any other publication:

-An elderly man, who had lived his life and left this world to go and meet his Maker asked the Lord a question.

-"As I'm looking down on the paths I've trod, I see two sets of footprints on the easy paths.

-But down the rocky roads I see only one set of footprints.

-"Tell me, Lord, why did you let me go down all those hard paths alone?"

-The Lord smiled and simply replied, "Oh, my son, you've got that all wrong!

-I carried you over those hard paths."

 The second and most complete early appearance was in a September 1978 issue of Evangel, a semi-monthly Church of God publication.
-This version is similar to the "Carty" version but is credited to "Author Unknown--(Submitted by Billy Walker)".
+This version is similar to the "Carty" version, but is credited to "Author Unknown—(Submitted by Billy Walker)".
 A third version appeared in October 1978, in two California papers, first in Oakland and twelve days later in Shafter, with a "young woman" and a "sandy pathway" in a "desert wilderness".
-This version does not appear to have re-emerged later.
+This version does not appear to have re-emerged later:

-[A] young woman who was going through hard times ... began to pray to God for help.